6 Ways to Master Chat in Microsoft Teams

 In this article, you’ll see how to use chat for easy collaboration with your project team.
 You’ll learn more about one-to-one and group conversations and how to get the most from this feature.

 Chat is the lynchpin of collaboration within Teams.
-The chat is persistent, that is, messages are always available.
+The chat is persistent, that is, messages are always available, making it a powerful tool for using Microsoft Teams for collaboration.

 For the Marketing team at BrightWork, chat has almost replaced emails within the team.
 The ability to connect and collaborate in real-time has streamlined our communication and is proving indispensable as we work from home.